Bharat Mata Mandir

 Bharat Mata Mandir (meaning "Mother India Temple") is located on the Mahatma Gandhi Kashi Vidyapith campus in Varanasi, Uttar Pradesh, India.
-Instead of traditional statues of gods and goddesses, this temple has a huge map of undivided India carved in marble.
-This temple is dedicated to Bharat Mata and claims to be the only one of its kind in the world.
+Instead of traditional statues of gods and goddesses, this temple has a huge map of Akhand Bharat carved in marble.
+This temple is dedicated to Bharat Mata and was originally the only one of its kind in the world, though a few others have now been built.
+The Bharat Mata Mandir was created by philanthropist and freedom fighter Shiv Prasad Gupta.

+The temple was inaugurated by Mahatma Gandhi in 1936.
+Gandhi said: "In this temple there are no statues of gods and goddesses.
+Here there is only a map of India raised on marble.
+I hope that this temple will take the form of a worldwide platform for all religions, along with Harijans, and of all castes and beliefs, and it would contribute to feelings of religious unity, peace and love in this country."
+Khan Abdul Ghaffar Khan and Vallabhbhai Patel were also present at the inauguration.

 Construction

 The Bharat Mata Mandir structure is built of stone.
-It has a statue of Bharat Mata built of marble, symbolizing undivided India.
+It has a statue of Bharat Mata built of marble, symbolizing Akhand Bharat.
 The temple houses a relief map of India also carved out of marble.
 The map depicts the mountains, plains and oceans up to scale.
+It has no "murti" or image of God so that the temple is inclusive to all religions in the country and secular.

 Varanasi and Ujjain

 Bharat Mata Mandir is situated on the campus of Mahatma Gandhi Kashi Vidyapith and is 1.5 kilometers south of Varanasi Junction railway station and six kilometers north of Benaras Hindu University.